CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.3.6 DNS server.txt

 ### 2 1 DNS server failure

 If a DNS server fails, the entire IT operation can be affected.
 Since clients and other servers of the institution are then no longer able to resolve internal and external addresses, data connections can no longer be established.
-Also external IT systems, eg. Mobile workers, customers, and business partners, for example, can not access the institution's servers, which typically disrupt critical business processes.
+Also external IT systems, eg. Mobile workers, customers, and business partners, for example, can not access the institution's servers, which typically disruptes critical business processes.

 ### 2 2 Insufficient line capacity
 If the line capacities for a DNS server are insufficient, access times to internal and external services may increase.
 As a result, these may only be limited or no longer usable.
 Also, attackers can more easily overload the DNS server with a denial-of-service (DoS) attack.